 Students experiencing a specific learning deficit need support in acquiring skills and strategies that will enable them to succeed with the regular curriculum.
 Through ongoing observation, assessment and evaluation, learning support specialists and classroom teachers work together to ensure that students' learning needs are met.
 Learning support services may include withdrawal (individual and/or small group intensive instruction), in-class support by a Learning Support Specialist, differentiation by classroom teacher after consultation with Learning Specialist and monitoring student progress.

 Lito Vera earned a Bachelor degree in Educational/Pedagogical Sciences from the University of Ioannina, Greece.
-Upon graduation, she moved to Manchester, UK, where she obtained a Master Degree in Inclusive Education and Special Educational Needs.
-She started gaining experience in Primary and Secondary schools in the Greater Manchester area as a PPA and Intervention Teacher.
-Lito strongly believes in the value of Inclusion and considers it as an opportunity to enrich all aspects of our community.
-Embracing the fact that students exhibit a range of abilities and learn differently, Lito views Inclusion as a means to empower all learners to fulfil their own individual potentials.
-In her free time, Lito enjoys sculpting and painting as well as playing and watching volleyball.
-She also likes listening to music and reading books.
-She loves studying about Ancient Greek philosophers and her favourite quotation is Plato’s famous, “Know Thyself”.
+Upon graduation, she moved to Manchester, UK, where she obtained a Master degree in Inclusive Education and Special Educational Needs.
+At the same time, she started gaining working experience in different primary and secondary schools in the Greater Manchester area as a PPA and intervention/SEN Teacher.
+Currently, she is a part time PhD student studying Leadership and Inclusive/Special Education.
+Lito strongly believes in the value of inclusion and considers it as an opportunity to enrich all aspects of our community.
+Embracing the fact that students exhibit a range of abilities and learn differently, Lito views inclusion as a means to empower all learners to fulfil their own individual potentials.
+In her free time, she enjoys sculpting and painting as well as playing and watching volleyball.
+She particularly enjoys going to rock concerts, listening to music and reading books.

 Head of Student Support Services